newTypeGeek/Ising2D/README.md

 # Ising2D
-Using Metropolis Hasting algorithm to simulate a 2D Ising model in a square lattice
+Using Metropolis Hasting algorithm to simulate a 2D Ising model in a square lattice.

+In statistical mechanics, we would like to compute macroscopic quantities (e.g. heat capacity) from the Hamiltonian.
+Analytic calculation using pen and paper involves a computation of expectation value (i.e. mean value).
+Unfortunately, analytic / closed-form solution exists for some systems only.
+To deal with realistic, complex systems, one must seek for numerical solutions. <br>

+One of the simplest methods is to generate samples using **Monte Carlo** simulation.
+The trick here is to make use of Markov Chain, hence the name **Monte-Carlo Markov Chain (MCMC)** method, to generate the desired samples.
+The algorithm that we used here is known as **Metropolis Hasting algorithm**.

+In this project, the Hamiltonian is a standard 2D Ising model in a finite square lattce with nearest neighbour coupling.
+Each spin takes a value of -1 or +1.
+Periodic boundary condition is used.

 # Getting Started